 Organizing Your Money

-If you haven’t already go ahead and setup a Mint.com and Credit Karma account.
-These two tools are one hundred percent free and will help you effortlessly streamline your financial life.
+If you haven’t already, go ahead and set up a Mint.com account and a Credit Karma account.
+These two tools are 100% free and will help you effortlessly streamline your financial life.

 The second reminder is for Mint and it should be weekly.
 Set aside half an hour once a week to log into Mint and see how you’ve been spending your money.
 This will help you stay on top of your budget and keep you from overspending.
 Take some time to pay whatever bills have come in for the week.

 Staying organized isn’t rocket science.
-In fact, once you get used to it just becomes second nature.
-But I promise you – if you’re having trouble staying on top of your commitments or your finances then creating a schedule and actually sticking to it will do wonders for you productivity and stress levels.
+In fact, once you get used to it, it just becomes second nature.
+But I promise you — if you’re having trouble staying on top of your commitments or your finances, then creating a schedule and actually sticking to it will do wonders for your productivity and stress levels.